nus-cs2103-AY2122S2/tp/docs/team/ryanwalterlee.md

     * `delete [INDEX] ke/[INDEX]` now allows removing key events from a module by index on module view
     * `delete [INDEX] stu/[INDEX]` now allows removing a student from a group by index on group view
     * `delete [INDEX] mt/[INDEX]` now allows deleting a meeting time from a group by index on group view
-    * Added the Student and Professor class to model the different types of people in the Unibook
+    * Added the Student, Professor, Office, Group classes

 * **Enhancements to existing features**:
     * `delete [INDEX]` now deletes a module at INDEX if on module view and deletes a group at INDEX if on group view on top of deleting person at INDEX from people view

-* **Implementation**
+* **Implementation Challenges**
-    * Readability of code is highly prioritised, giving meaningful variable names and splitting long complicated lines into short simple lines
-    * Even though, the command now had many features, I ensured to reduce the use of nested if-else to maintain the same level of code whenever possible.
-This will increase the readability of my code that can help my teammates spot bugs in my code more easily should they find one.
+    * It was challenging to implement a command with that many cases, the cases in the `DeleteCommandParser` and `DeleteCommand` classes had to be carefully separated to prevent bugs on top of catching errors in the user command
 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s2.github.io/tp-dashboard/?search=ryanwalterlee&breakdown=true&sort=groupTitle&sortWithin=title&since=2022-02-18&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)

 * **Project management**:
-    * Ensured that I met deadlines despite implementing close to 80% of the new features in v1.3
+    * Ensured that I met deadlines despite implementing close to 80% of all new `delete` features in v1.3
-    * Tested my code before making a PR to ensure less time is wasted by teammates testing my code
-    * Contributed to discussions about deciding how and what features should be implemented, how documentation can be done, and other issues
-    * Quick to respond to messages on Telegram group should issues arise
+    * Contributed to team meetings

 * **Documentation**:
     * User Guide
-        * Come up with the overall design and theme for the user guide
         * Updated the new features that fall under `delete` command
         * Updated the command summary for the `delete` command
     * Developer Guide